Fever Pitch Soccer: Teams

-There are 51 teams available to choose from before the start of any mode, each one representing their country and having their own in-game behavior:
+There are 51 teams available to choose from before the start of any mode, each one representing their country and having their own in-game behavior.

 Development and release

 The Jaguar port was originally previewed in early 1995 by French magazine CD Consoles under the name Red Hot Soccer, featuring various differences compared to the final version, and was also showcased at Autumn ECTS '95.
 Atari Corporation UK marketing manager Darryl Still stated in a 2016 interview that the game was chosen to be ported for the Jaguar as part of Atari's European center of development, which was established in January of the same year with the aim of working alongside small game developers around the region to make titles for the system.

-Fever Pitch Soccer was first released for the Sega Genesis/Mega Drive in North America and Europe in 1995 by U.S. Gold.
-This version was later published in Brazil by Tectoy, and in Australia by Sega under the Sega Sports label.
-It was then released for the Super Nintendo in Europe on August 1995 and a month later in North America.
+Fever Pitch Soccer was first released for the Sega Genesis/Mega Drive in Europe on June 30, 1995 by U.S. Gold, followed by North America sometime that same year.
+It was then released for the Super Nintendo in Europe in August 1995 and a month later in North America.
 In Germany, the game is known as Mario Basler: Jetzt geht's los! on both the Genesis/Mega Drive and Super NES, due to being endorsed by the former German winger athlete Mario Basler.
 It was ported to the Atari Jaguar by Distinctive Developments and published by Atari Corporation in both North America and Europe on 15 December 1995, under the name Fever Pitch Soccer in both regions (previous North American releases of the game used the title Head-On Soccer).
 A version for the 32X was planned but never released.